farrahrosepeterein/Lesson24-Exercise/README.md

 5. In `car.h` Define a (public) child of `CVehicle` (this implements inheritance) named `CCa`r and give it a public string named `engine`
     - Give it a public constructor that takes `numWheels`, `color`, and `engine` and sets these values accordingly.

-6. Comment out or delete the line that says “/* DELETE FOR PART B”, compile and run the code and then answer these questions:
+6. Comment out or delete the line that says “/* DELETE FOR PART 6”, compile and run the code and then answer these questions:
     - How many CVehicle objects are declared in main?
     - How many times was the CVehicle Default Constructor called?
 Given your answer to #1, how is this possible?
     - How many times was the CVehicle Destructor called?